nlaracuente/SneakyBot/README.md

 To protect the assets created by my fellow team members, I have only included the scripts used to create this game.

 ## Description
-Sneaky Bot is all about remotely controlling a worker robot to infiltrate and hack a fully automated facility to uncover their secrets and provide them to your goverment.
+Sneaky Bot is all about remotely controlling a worker robot to infiltrate and hack a fully automated facility to uncover their secrets and provide them to your government.

 ## Play
 - You can [Click Here](https://prodigalson.itch.io/sneaky-bot) to play